praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 # DevOps-MasterPiece

-In this project, I created an end-to-end CI-CD pipeline  while keeping in mind Securities Best Practices, DevSecOps principles and used all these tools *Git, GitHub , Jenkins,Maven, Junit, SonarQube, Jfrog Artifactory, Docker, Trivy, AWS S3, Docker Hub, Github CLI, EKS, ArgoCD, Prometheus, Grafana, Slack and Hashicorp Vault,*  to achive the goal.
+In this project, I created an end-to-end CI-CD pipeline  while keeping in mind Securities Best Practices,DevSecOps principles and used all these tools *Git, GitHub, Jenkins, Maven, JUnit, SonarQube, Jfrog Artifactory, Docker, Trivy, AWS S3, Docker Hub, GitHub CLI, EKS, ArgoCD, Prometheus, Grafana, Slack and Hashicorp Vault,*  to achieve the goal.

 #### I used Jenkins for Continuous Integration and ArgoCD for Continuous Deployment.

 ## Project Architecture
 ![](https://github.com/praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/blob/main/images/pipeline.png)
 ## Pipeline flow:
-1. When an event (commit) will occur in application code github repo ,  github webhook will push the code to Jenkins and Jenkins will start the build.
+1. When an event (commit) will occur in the application code GitHub repo,  the GitHub webhook will push the code to Jenkins and Jenkins will start the build.

-2. Maven will build the code, if the build fails, the whole pipeline will become a failure and Jenkins will notify the user using slack, If build success then
+2. Maven will build the code, if the build fails, the whole pipeline will become a failure and Jenkins will notify the user using Slack, If build success then

 3. Junit will do unit testing, if the application passes test cases then will go to the next step otherwise the whole pipeline will become a failure Jenkins will notify the user that your build fails.